lobis/geant4-python-application/README.md

 [![Wheels](https://github.com/lobis/geant4-python-application/actions/workflows/wheels.yaml/badge.svg)](https://github.com/lobis/geant4-python-application/actions/workflows/wheels.yaml)
 [![Build and Test](https://github.com/lobis/geant4-python-application/actions/workflows/build-test.yaml/badge.svg)](https://github.com/lobis/geant4-python-application/actions/workflows/test.yaml)

-⚠️ This project is currently in a very early stage of development ⚠️

-The goal of this project is to provide an accessible pythonic interface to do radiation transport simulations with Geant4.
+This is an experiment at providing a pythonic interface to Geant4.

 The goal is not to provide a full python interface to Geant4, but rather to provide a high-level interface to a generic Geant4 application which is highly